Heron Road Workers Memorial Bridge: August 10, 1966 collapse

 On August 10, 1966, a shift of about sixty to seventy workers were almost finished pouring 2000 ST of concrete on the eastern side of the partially completed third span of the southern bridge when it collapsed at 3:27 p.m.
 According to an eyewitness account from a M.M.
 Dillon manager, the crew had been pouring concrete eastwards from the centre of the span when the western end of the span was flipped upwards and onto the rest of the bridge, bringing it down.

 The wooden falsework on the bridge failed and workers on the bridge fell between fifteen and twenty metres to the ground, while rebars, cement, wood, concrete, and other building materials fell on them.
 The collapse created a loud impact noise and a cloud of dust.
 It also triggered the nearby Dominion Observatory's seismometer, which prompted officials to issue a statement that the collapse had not been caused by an earthquake.
-Many workers panicked and ran or swam away from the site right after the collapse, while others ran to the site to help the victims.
-People picnicking in nearby Vincent Massey Park arrived on the scene to help shortly before emergency services did.
+Many workers panicked and ran or swam away from the site after the collapse, while others ran to the site to help the victims.
+People picnicking in nearby Vincent Massey Park arrived on the scene to help shortly before emergency services.
 Ottawa mayor Don Reid also came to the scene and joined in the rescue efforts with a pair of bolt cutters.